 The Bank's business strategy continues to be one of providing client-focused services in all main business areas.
 Conventional proprietary trading is allowed only to a very limited extent.
 Guided by its clients' needs, the Bank strives to base its product design process on very detailed client interests and requirements.
-For example, it has long been very active in developing and selling ESG-compliant products, mainly in wealth and asset management and corporate banking.
-It set up its ESG office in 1998 to deal mainly with product design in wealth and asset management.
+For example, it has long been very active in developing and selling ESG-aligned products, mainly in Wealth and Asset Management and Corporate Banking.
+It set up its ESG office in 2018 to deal mainly with product design in Wealth and Asset Management.